MartinHoldrege/bayesian_simulation/README.md

 ### `scripts/HoldregeMartin_final_proj.rmd`

 Class project report that pulls in results from `jags_simulations.R`.
+Knitted pdf of this doc can also be found here: `scripts/HoldregeMartin_final_proj.pdf`.